-LITERARY STUDIES / COMPOSITION 10
+LITERARY STUDIES/COMPOSITION 10

 This course is similar to English 8 and 9 courses which presented students with a variety of reading, writing, speaking, and listening opportunities.
 This course is for students who would like to explore literature and continue to improve their writing skills.
-Students will read, comprehend, and analyze a variety of texts both fiction and non-fiction focused on a particular theme, genre, or author, including Indigenous narratives.
-They will respond to these texts in a variety of ways, with an emphasis on thesis statements and essay writing, analysis, and argumentation and of language conventions.
+Students will read, comprehend, and analyze a variety of both fiction and non-fiction texts focused on particular themes, genres, or authors, including Indigenous narratives.
+They will respond to these texts in a variety of ways, with an emphasis on thesis statements and essay writing, analysis and argumentation, and language conventions.
 While this course focuses on literary analysis and composition, all core language skills will be covered.

-LITERARY STUDIES / CREATIVE WRITING 10
+LITERARY STUDIES/CREATIVE WRITING 10